A simple, yet subtle "invariance" of two-body decay kinematics

-We assume that $g(\gamma)$ does not vanish for any finite non-zero value of $\gamma$.
-This is rather typical for particles produced at colliders.
+We assume that $g(\gamma)$ has no zeros in the range of $\gamma$ strictly between 1 and the kinematical limit of the collider at hand.
 In what follows we show that this is sufficient to guarantee that there is a peak at $E^{*}$.
 We consider the two possibilities for $g(1)$.
 Namely, if it vanishes, then $f'(x=1)\propto g(1)=0$, and the distribution has its unique extremum at $E=E^*$, following from our assumption on $g(\gamma)$.
 If $g(1)\neq0$, then $f'(x)$ flips its sign at $x=1$ so that the energy distribution has a cusp at $E=E^*$.
-The function $f(x)$ is positive and vanishes for both $x\to 0$ and $x\to \infty$, therefore the point $E=E^{*}$ is necessarily the peak of the distribution in both cases.
+Also, the function $f(x)$ is positive and vanishes for both $x\to 0$ and $x\to \infty$ since those two limits lead to a trivial definite integral in eq.~(\ref{eq:f}).
+Combining all these features, we see that the point $E=E^{*}$ is necessarily the peak of the distribution for both values of $g(1)$.
+This completes the formal proof of the peak location for a generic boost distribution of the mother particle.

-The presence of the peak is therefore demonstrated (both heuristically and formally).
-In particular we have shown that the peak position does not depend on the actual boost distribution of the mother particle, as long as this distribution is non-trivial, i.e., $g(\gamma)$ is not a $\delta$-function.